 Whether you're paraphrasing or directly quoting, if something wasn't original to you, cite it!

 - Turnitin - an online service that will check your paper for plagiarism.
 This service is built into D2L.

 - Plagiarism.org - website that explains different types of plagiarism and offers some guidance on properly integrating information into your paper.

 *Trouble as in: failing your assignment, failing your class, or being expelled altogether!

-See the LSCS Student Handbook (pdf) pages 30-31 for an explanation of academic dishonesty & its consequences.
+See the Academic Integrity statement in the Academic Policies, Procedures and Services section of the Catalog for an explanation of academic dishonesty & its consequences.